Congratulations! You peed on a stick and two lines appeared. What’s next? Here’s how to survive your Bay Area pregnancy and beyond.

 If you’re considering a homebirth get advice from your insurance company first!

 In England your baby doesn’t get a special doctor all to him/herself unless he/she has any specific health issues your family doctor can’t resolve.
 In the USA you need to have an appointment with your pediatrician set up before you leave the hospital.
-That means you need to find a pediatrician when you’re pregnant, and I don’t mean at 37 weeks when you’re ready to burst!
+That means you need to find a pediatrician during your pregnancy, and I don’t mean at 37 weeks when you’re ready to burst!
 Some of them have very long waiting lists so get your name down as early as possible – like 12 weeks – I’m NOT kidding!
 Our pediatrician, Noe Valley Pediatrics has a lottery system and I have a mum friend who still says to me: ‘I’m so jealous you won the lottery!’

 Do I need one of those?
 No, you don’t.
 But I’d never give birth without a doula ever again!
 My husband was an absolute star when I was in labour, but neither of us had been through a birth before so we didn’t know what would help/what was normal etc. My doula Julia was a font of knowledge during my pregnancy and an incredible calming presence during my delivery.
 She rubbed my back for hours, had magic aromatherapy to help with the nausea and was an extra pair of hands when we needed it.
-I had hoped not to take any medication during labour and she made it possible… that and the fact that I almost delivered in the hospital car park!!
+I had hoped not to take any medication during labour and she made it possible…that and the fact that I almost delivered in the hospital car park!!
 A good doula will support you whatever your birth choices, and I think they can be particularly helpful if you’re a foreigner trying to navigate the US medical system.

 I know what you’re thinking: life is getting kind of expensive.
 Do I really need one of those too?
 If you’re planning on breastfeeding, a good lactation consultant is worth her weight in gold.